PyCav/server/server_setup_guide.md

 	ufw allow 8081
 	```

-4. This next step sets up the image that docker containers will use.
+4. This next step sets up the image that Docker containers will use.
 This step can be customised to meet your needs.
 Docker images are images that are used to create containers with specific software installed.
 	To install the PyCav docker image (recommended) run the following command (note this is a large download several GBs in size and may take some time to complete)

 	```bash